aporeto-inc/gaia/doc/documentation.md

 ### APICheck

 Allows you to verify if a client identified by his token is allowed to do some operations on some APIs.
-For example, a third-party system can use `APICheck` to impersonate a user and determine if a proxied request should be allowed.

 #### Example